-The mission of the Art Education Program at Tennessee Tech University is to cultivate professional art educators who understand the discipline of art as skill development in creativity and innovation, understand the diversity of students and how they can successfully learn, and most importantly as art teachers to understand how to become empathic toward their future art students.
-The art education program is based upon state, regional and national visual arts standards and reflects TTU’s educational conceptual framework for the perpetration of “competent and caring professionals for a diverse, technological society.
+The mission of the Art Education Program at Tennessee Tech University is to cultivate professional art educators who understand the discipline of art as skill development in creativity and innovation and understand the diversity of students and how they can learn successfully.
+Most importantly, they understand how, as art teachers, to become empathic toward their future art students.
+The art education program is based upon state, regional and national visual arts standards and reflects the TTU College of Education conceptual framework for the preparation of “competent and caring professionals for a diverse, technological society."

 The Painting program teaches the discipline of painting as a visual language both upholding tradition and seeking innovation.
 Our goal is to empower students with a broad range of representational skills, a confident command of materials and processes, and a powerful vocabulary of symbols, metaphors, themes and subjects.

 The program starts with a strong grounding in materials and techniques.
 The skills of painting from observation, organizing formal structure, developing narrative content and strengthening individual expression are emphasized.
 Issues of representation are engaged through projects that inspire risk-taking and discovery.
 Students also explore abstraction and conceptual concerns, and learn mixed media approaches to extend the painting experience.